nuejs/www/faq/index.md

 ## Why not TypeScript? [ts]
 Picking a language is always a tradeoff, because there are good and bad parts in all languages.
-But just like React, Svelte, or SvelteKit, Nue is written with plain JavaScript.
+But just like Svelte or SvelteKit, Nue is written with plain JavaScript.
 That's because:

 1. ES6 is awesome: think [modules][modules], [destructuring][destroy], and the [proxy][proxy]